VishnuGShephertz/AppHypeSDK/README.md

 ```

-__11 Handling AppHype Callback Events__ If you want to track an event or a message from SDK, you can add AppHypeLisener and gets callBack in following method.
+_11. If you want to track an event or a message from SDK, you can add AppHypeLisener and gets callBack in following method.
 ```
     public interface AppHypeListener
    //Callback when Ad is shown